HunterHo07/d13-all-SimWork/README.md

 ## 💡 Solution

-SimulEx places users in a 2.5D office environment with stations for various roles:
+SimWork places users in a 2.5D office environment with stations for various roles:

 - **Developer Bay**: Real terminal challenges and coding tasks
 - **Design Lab**: Creative briefs and asset submission